Century Centre Cinema

-Opened as the Diversey Theatre on July 30, 1925 at the busy intersection of N. Clark Street and Diversey Street in Lakeview.
+Opened as the Diversey Theatre on July 30, 1925 at the busy intersection of N. Clark Street and W. Diversey Street in Lakeview.
 It was designed in Spanish Baroque style by architect Edward Eichenbaum of the firm of Levy & Klein, whose work also included the Granada Theatre in Rogers Park and the Marbro Theatre in Garfield Park.
-The interior of the theatre was remodeled in the Art Deco style, reopening February 7, 1930 with Jack Holt in “Flight”.
+The interior of the theatre was remodeled by Publix Theatres in the Art Deco style, reopening February 7, 1930 with Jack Holt in “Flight”.
 It was renamed the Century Theatre, in honor of the Century of Progress World’s Fair that was held in Chicago during 1933 and 1934.

 In 1973, the Century Theatre was closed, the interior was completely gutted, and the theatre was rebuilt as the Century Shopping Centre, a multi-level shopping mall.

 On March 31, 2000, the struggling mall gave its uppermost levels over, ironically, to a new seven-screen art house cinema, operated by the Landmark Theatres chain.
 The small auditoriums were decorated in a neo-Art Deco style, and the ornate Baroque terra-cotta facade was cleaned and restored and given new signage.